AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/16_sets_weaksets_maps_weakmaps.md

 ## What is a `WeakMap`?

-A `WeakMap` is a collection of key/value pairs and similarly to a `WeakSet`, even in a `WeakMap` the keys are *weakly* referenced, which means that when the reference is lost, the value will be removed from the `WeakMap` and *garbage collected*.
+A `WeakMap` is a collection of key/value pairs and similarly to a `WeakSet`.
+Even in a `WeakMap`, the keys are *weakly* referenced, which means that when the reference is lost, the value will be removed from the `WeakMap` and *garbage collected*.

-A `WeakMap` is **not** enumerable therefore we cannot loop over it.
+A `WeakMap` is **not** enumerable.
+Therefore we cannot loop over it.

 ```javascript
 let dad = { name: "Daddy" };